Matikanefukukitaru: 1997: Four-year-old season

 Matikanefukukitaru would go on to run in the Kyoto Shimbun Hai, another trial race for the Kikuka Sho.
-Despite weighing an extra ten kilograms in this race, bringing his total weight up to 510 kg, Matikanefukukitaru was able to defeat previous Japanese Derby and Satsuki Sho winner Mejiro Bright.
+Despite weighing an extra ten kilograms in this race, bringing his total weight up to 510 kg, Matikanefukukitaru was able to defeat previous favourite of the Satsuki Sho and Japanese Derby Mejiro Bright..

 On the day of the Kikuka Sho, having won two consecutive races, Matikanefukukitaru was originally meant to be the first favourite in the race.
 However, his father Crystal Glitters was considered a horse best suited for short and medium-distance races.
 Additionally, Matikanefukukitaru's damsire Tosho Boy previously came third in the Kikuka Sho.
 These factors contributed to the belief that Matikanefukukitaru, like his father, was not suited for a long-distance race like the Kikuka Sho.
 The first favourite on the day of the race was Silk Justice, who had previously won the Grade 2 Kyoto Daishoten.
 The second favourite was Mejiro Bright, who Matikanefukukitaru had previously defeated in the Kyoto Shimbun Hai.

 At the start of the race, the 14th favourite T.M.
 Top Dan ran away, and Matikanefukukitaru was in third place.
 His time for passing the 1000 metre mark was 61.8 seconds, and the time for passing the 2000 metre mark was 2 minutes and 8 seconds.
 This was considered a slow time, however Matikanefukukitaru was able to move between fourth and fifth place.
 Near the third corner, Mejiro Bright moved to the outside and positioned himself in the middle of the pack, while Silk Justice was waiting for the right time to begin his spurt from the rear.
 T.M.
 Top Dan held his lead to the final straight, and Matikanefukukitaru stayed behind Mejiro Bright.
 At one point, Mejiro Bright took the lead, however Matikanefukukitaru managed to split through the other horses and won the race by one length.
 With this victory, Masuo Hosokawa won a Grade 1 race and a Classic race for the first time in his 31 years as a horse owner.